BaoAdrian/cloud-iot-api/README.md

 ```sudo yum install git```<br/>
 ```sudo yum install MySQL-python``` (Used to interface with RDS DB Instance)<br/>

+Note that httpd is already installed within the linux-based instance so there are no further installation requirements to be done for the webservers.
+(See `dev` for webserver configuration for this project).

 <h3> Web application </h3>
 The web application will serve as a series of simulators of the application interfacing with IoT devices.
 The main goal with this project is to create an application that will allow for an easy introduction to interfacing with IoT devices, with our main focal point being Smart Lightbulbs.